xunker/middleman-target/README.md

 # TODO:

+* repace target.build_targets with something more extensible
 * write rdoc
+* write cucumber features (Middleman 3 standard is for cuckes, not rspec)
 * validate the hash passed in to set_build_targets()
 * set build target on the command line as "middleman build TARGET"
 * use app.set instead of always reading ENV for build target